Emirates Team New Zealand reveal second generation AC75

 One stand-out feature at the roll-out were the flat foils, with small wing tips, that were mounted to be used for the initial testing.

-ETNZ has generally used anhedral angled foils – downward angle from horizontal.
+ETNZ has generally used anhedral angled foils – downward angle from horizontal – although their test boat used a number of design varients.

+These also seem to be mounted further to the rear of the foil arms than usual, and use one continuous flap across the full width of the foil.

-There also appears to be a difference between the port and starboard foils at the junction with the foil arm, so this continues to be an area of experimentation for the teams.
+There also appears to be a difference between the port and starboard foils at the junction with the foil arm . . . the foils proving to continue to be a major area of experimentation for the teams.

 The British team have also been switching wing foils on their second boat recently, but they all have to bear in mind the limited number they are allowed.